-How long does the SBA Loan Application take?
+How long does the SBA 7(a) Loan Application Process take?

 You can streamline the process by preparing your documents (listed below) before starting the formal application.
 The more information that you provide on the initial application regarding your business operations, the experience and qualifications of the owners/management, and your intended use of the loan and how it will benefit the business, the less time your loan application will take for the lender to review and decision the loan.
 Try to proactively address any questions that the lender might ask based on the application and history of the business owners.

-What business documents do I need to submit in my loan application?
+What business documents do I need to submit in my SBA 7(a) loan application?